-Students, today you will begin participating in your courses in a remote learning environment.
-You can be ready for this transition by performing these three key things on Monday:
+Students, soon you will begin participating in your courses in a hybrid learning environment.
+You can be ready for this transition by performing these three key things:

 - Log in to Canvas, look at your courses and review our orientation course if you are not familiar with Canvas.